rucker/dotfiles-manager/README.md

 These are my dotfiles.
 There are many like them, but these are mine.

 ## Background
-My dotfiles reached a point where they became complex enough that I didn't want to manage them by hand any more.
-Not only do I want different things in .bashrc on Linux than I do in .bash_profile on OS X, but I also want to avoid accidentally committing any sensitive data they might contain to GitHub.
+My dotfiles reached a point where they became complex enough that I didn't want to manage them by hand any more: not only do I want different things in .bashrc on Linux than I do in .bash_profile on OS X, but also I want to avoid accidentally committing any sensitive data they might contain to GitHub.

-To that end, I wrote a Python script that will compile these dotfiles from external files (below) and generate the appropriate symlinks in ~ .
+To those ends, I wrote a Python script that will compile these dotfiles from external files (below) and generate the appropriate symlinks in ~ .

 ## Usage
-<code>$ python ./scripts/dotfilesinstaller.py</code>
+<code>$ python ./scripts/dotfiles.py</code>
 This will create a platform-specific bash dotfile in the project's directory as well as symlinks pointing to those files from ~/ .
 The dotfiles are compiled from the following files, which are located in the <code>inputfiles</code> directory:

 ### bash_common